ESMValGroup/ESMValCore/doc/esmvalcore/fixing_data.rst

 Sometimes other errors can appear after you fix the first one because they were hidden by it.
 In our case, the latitude coordinate could have bad units or values outside the valid range for example.
-Just extend your fix to address those errors and keep going
+Just extend your fix to address those errors.

 Finishing
 ---------

 Chances are that you are not the only one that wants to use that dataset and variable.
-Other users will be very grateful to have your fixes available as soon as possible.
+Other users could take advantage of your fixes as soon as possible.
 Please, create a separated pull request for the fix and submit it.

 It will also be very helpful if you just scan a couple of other variables from the same dataset and check if they share this error.
-In case that you find that it is a general one, you can change the fix name to ``AllVars`` so it gets executed for the full dataset.
+In case that you find that it is a general one, you can change the fix name to ``AllVars`` so it gets executed for all variables in the dataset.
 If you find that this is shared only by a handful of similar vars you can just make the fix for those new vars derive from the one you just created: